lucasmelin/lucasmelin-hugo/content/blog/2022-07-02/index.md

 ---
 date: "2022-07-02"
 title: "Adapting the python context manager pattern for Go"
-category: "programming"
+tags: ["go", "python"]
+summary: "I’ve recently started writing more Go, and one pattern I miss from Python is context managers, which are especially useful when doing IO."
 ---

-I've recently started writing more Go recently, and one pattern I miss from Python was context managers, which are especially useful when doing IO{{% sidenote %}}IO refers to input/output, which are interactions with resources outside your program like the file system, network calls, or database connections. {{% /sidenote %}}:
+I've recently started writing more Go, and one pattern I miss from Python is context managers, which are especially useful when doing IO:
+{{< alert >}}IO refers to input/output, which are interactions with resources outside your program like the file system, network calls, or database connections.{{< /alert >}}

 ```python
 with Path("data.txt").open() as f: